 To help plan and manage the development of the land, the Turnpike Field Working Group (TFWG) has been formed comprising of several Audlem Parish Councillors, aided and abetted by volunteers from the community.

-Councillors: Steve Boyes, David Higham, Lynette Hopkins and Nigel Mottershead.
+Councillors: Steve Boyes, David Higham, Lynette Hopkins, Ralph Warburton and Nigel Mottershead.

-Community volunteers: Michael Cookson, Steve Elliott, Judy Evans, Neil Goodyear and Ralph Warburton
+Community volunteers: Michael Cookson, Steve Elliott, Judy Evans, Neil Goodyear and Adrian Leighton